Find out about the range of pastoral support on offer for children at St Mary’s and further support for your child’s emotional and mental health.

 Emotional Literacy Support Assistant (ELSA):

 We have a fully trained ELSA (Emotional literacy support assistant) who will work with nominated children to help them manage their emotions and wellbeing.
 She will also run specific intervention groups.
-This service will be running from September 2021.

 Mrs. George has a counselling qualification and is currently training as a mental health ambassador with place2be.
 She will be able to offer support to those in distress and know when the time is right to signpost on to professional support agencies such as CAMHS (Child and adolescent mental health service).